-(a) Fair value measurement of investment properties (Continued)

-(ii) Valuation processes of the Group
+- (a) Fair value measurement of investment properties (Continued) - (ii) Valuation processes of the Group

-The Group's investment properties were valued at 31 December 2016 and 2015 by independent professionally qualified valuers who hold a recognised relevant professional qualification and have recent experience in the locations and segments of the investment properties valued.
+The Group's investment properties were valued at 31 December 2017 and 2016 by independent professionally qualified valuers who hold a recognized relevant professional qualification and have experience in the locations and segments of the investment properties valued.
 For all investment properties, their current use equates to the highest and best use.